 Hohonu features non-fiction academic writing in any format and on any subject.
 The work on this web site displays a wide variety of student writing, including personal reaction papers, analysis, argument, review, and research papers.

 Hohonu wishes to thank the student authors for their contributions.
 Their accomplishments are a part of the success of the collegiate educational process as a whole.
 Hohonu also appreciates the efforts of Luke Bailey and John Cole, whose inspiration and energy resulted in the creation of this journal and web site of academic writing.

-Mahalo (thanks) go out to Graphics Services for their help in the design and publication of the journal.
+Mahalo (thank you) to Graphics Services for their help in the design and publication of the journal.
 Hohonu also recognizes the work of the founding student editors, Alicia Cuttrell, Andy Gramlich, and Kalyan Meola (Volume I, 2003).
 In addition Hohonu acknowledges the work of Cheryl Berg, Heather Gannon, and Angel Gramlich along with the founding editors (Volume 2, 2004).

 Hohonu is a program of the UH Hilo Board of Student Publications.
-For more infomation, please visit thier website.
+For more information, please visit their website.

 Check out this video made by Heather Padilla, 2019-2020 EIC: